BlockchainCommons/www.blockchaincommons.com/about.md

 Christopher is also a digital civil-liberty & human-rights privacy advisor.
 He was part of the team that led the first UN summit on Digital Identity & Human Rights #ID2020 in 2016, There he first offered the term “Self-Sovereign Identity” as the name for a new manifesto of [10 foundational principles for digital identity](https://www.coindesk.com/markets/2016/04/27/the-path-to-self-sovereign-identity/).
 In 2019 he was cited as a "Top 100 Influencers in Identity".
 Since 2019 he has helped as an advisor to the Wyoming legislature, including drafting new laws that established [a legal definition for Digital Identity under Agency Law](https://www.blockchaincommons.com/articles/Principal-Authority/), enabling legislation for registering and domiciling DAOs, and laws supporting the regulation of digital assets and custody.

+## About Wolf McNally, Lead Engineer

+## About Shannon Appelcline, Lead Tech Writer

+Shannon Appelcline is a technical writer with 30 years of experience working for top-level hardware and software companies.
+He's written security documents for a NASA projects and a variety of networking support documents for Sun's North American Support Center, including introductions to DNS, Sendmail, NIS, and more.
+His work is generally intended to be approachable and accessible.
+He also co-authored with Christopher Allen one of the first books on writing both web pages and apps for the iPhone, _iPhone in Action_, publishing by Manning Publications.

+Over the last decade, Shannon has specialized in blockchain, Bitcoin, and other decentralized technologies.
+He coauthored [Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line#readme) and [Smart Custody](https://www.smartcustody.com/#the-book) with Christopher Allen and the paper ["How to Convince Dad* of the Importance of Self-Sovereign Identity"](https://nbviewer.org/github/WebOfTrustInfo/rwot7/blob/master/final-documents/convincing-dad.pdf) at Rebooting the Web of Trust.
+He's also written numerous [introductions and other documentation](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/README.md) for Blockchain Commons as well as acting as editor-in-chief for Rebooting the Web of Trust and contracting for other blockchain-focused companies such as Bitmark, Blockstream, and Transparent Financial Systems.

+Outside of the technical community, Shannon also writes about game history and game design.
+His award-winning four-book [Designers & Dragons series](https://www.drivethrurpg.com/product/141205/Designers--Dragons-The-Complete-Set-BUNDLE) details the stories of over 100 companies in the roleplaying industry, with more volumes now in process, while [Science Fiction in Traveller](https://www.amazon.com/Science-Fiction-Traveller-Readers-Role-Playing-ebook/dp/B01DFMOB0Y) skims the literary influences on the _Traveller_ RPG.
+Shannon has also written for RPG companies such as Chaosium, Green Knight, Mongoose Published, White Wolf, and Wizards of the Coast and coauthored the [Meeples Together](https://www.meeplestogether.com/) cooperative gameplay design book with Christopher Allen.